Building Description

-Other drop-in activities include a meet and greet with birds from the Raptor Program between noon and 2:00pm and encounters with other live animals between noon and 3:00pm.
+Other drop-in activities include a meet and greet with birds from our Raptor Program between noon and 2:00pm and encounters with other live animals between noon and 3:00pm.

-You are welcome to explore the building on your own throughout the day, including their art gallery which will feature an exhibit by local artist Joanna Poehlmann.
+You are welcome to explore the building on your own throughout the day and encourage you to head upstairs to our art gallery.

 Address